twhida/csc-249-p1-simple-rpc-app/README.md

 For your first experience building a simple network application in Python, you will start with Python code taken from an online tutorial: _Socket Programming in Python (Guide)_ by Nathan Jennings, available online at https://realpython.com/python-sockets/.

 The Jennings tutorial opens with the design and implementation of an “Echo Client and Server.”
 In this simple application, the server is launched first on the local machine and makes calls to the Python sockets library to wait for a new connection.
 In a separate process on the same machine, the client establishes a network connection to the server and sends a single text message, “Hello, world” (you knew that was coming, right?)
 The server receives this message and sends it right back (“echoes”) to the client.
 The server exits after echoing the message, and the client exits after receiving the echo message.
 You are strongly encouraged to study the code, try running it, and make sure you understand how it works.
-I’ve placed the code in this Git repo [https://github.com/bcheikes/csc249-p1-simple-rpc-app], which you are welcome to clone.
+I’ve placed (a slightly modified version of) the code in this Git repo [https://github.com/bcheikes/csc249-p1-simple-rpc-app], which you are welcome to clone.

 The echo application makes for a fine capability demonstration but isn’t very interesting.
 For this exercise, I want you to build something more interesting so you can get some practical experience with encoding, transmitting, receiving, decoding, and processing more complex messages.